How Numerai Works: Tournament, Staking, and the Meta-Model

 MMC (Meta Model Contribution)

 The covariance of your predictions with the target after neutralizing to the meta-model.
-MMC measures how much unique value your model adds beyond what the crowd already provides.
-It is the most important metric because it directly measures your contribution to the hedge fund.
-For how MMC compares to raw correlation, see MMC vs Correlation.
+MMC measures how much unique value your model adds beyond the crowd, which is why it's the most important metric — it's your direct contribution to the hedge fund.
+See MMC vs Correlation for how it compares to raw correlation.

 BMC (Bonus Meta Model Contribution)